Relativity theory in time-space: Introduction

 A time-space can be given also via the help of the so-called \emph{shape function}.
 In Section 2 we give the fundamental formulas of special relativity in a time-space (depending on the given shape function).
 In Section 3 we embed some known metrics of general relativity into a suitable time-space.
 This shows that time-space is a good place to visualize some of these.
 Of course, since time-space has a direct product character hence a lot of metrics holding the Einstein's equation have no natural embedding into it.
 In the last subsection of Section 3 we define a generalization of the Lorentzian manifold which we call \emph{time-space manifold}.
 The tangent spaces of a time-space manifold are time-spaces with linear shape-functions.
-We introduce the concept of \emph{homogeneous time-space manifold} as such a time-space manifold which tangent spaces can be identified with the same time-space.
-In a homogeneous time-space manifold we give all of the concepts of global relativity theory, the concepts of affine connection, parallel transport, curvature tensor and Einstein equation, respectively.
+We introduce the concept of \emph{homogeneous time-space manifold} as such a time-space manifold whose tangent spaces can be identified with the same time-space.
+In a homogeneous time-space manifold we define concepts of global relativity theory: affine connection, parallel transport, curvature tensor and Einstein equation.

-The first paragraph contains those definitions, notations and statements which used in this paper.
+The first paragraph contains those definitions, notations and statements which are used in this paper.